rarDevelopment/replybot-dotnet/README.md

 ## Avatar Change Mentions

 This relates to the avatar change announcements above.
 You can also have the user who updated their avatar be @mentioned in those announcements.
 You can enable or disable these mentions with the `/set-avatar-mention` command.
+You can also choose to omit certain users (including bots) from these announcements by using the `/set-user-avatar-ignore` command.

 ## Default Replies